 A: Refer to the FAQ “What if I was in close contact with someone who tested positive for COVID-19?”

 Q: An employee in my department started to feel ill during the work day.
 What should I do?

 A: You should advise the employee to go home immediately, and the employee should contact their physician.
-They should self-quarantine and work from home if they are able, or enter a sick day in ADP if they are too ill to work.
-They should stay home until cleared by their physician to return to work.
-Employees must submit to HR a return to work note from their physician before returning to campus.
+If they are exhibiting any symptoms of COVID-19 they should get tested and quarantine until they receive their test results.
+They should work from home if they are able, or enter a sick day in ADP if they are too ill to work.
 Refer to the FAQ: "What do I do if I feel sick?"

 Q: An employee in my department tested positive for COVID-19.
 What should I do?

-A: The employee should not report to work and should be directed to self-isolate.
+A: The employee should not report to work and should be directed to isolate at home.
 Managers should report the case to their Human Resources representative.
-Refer to FAQs: "What if I test positive for COVID-19?" and "How will positive cases of COVID-19 be handled in the workplace?"
+Refer to FAQ: "What if I test positive for COVID-19?"

 Employees should feel free to speak with their manager or their HR representative if they have any questions.